anatoliykmetyuk/FoodInventory/README.md

 - Clear all data with confirmation
 - **Important**: Data is stored locally - clearing browser data will delete your information

+## 📱 Progressive Web App (PWA)

+This app is a Progressive Web App!
+You can install it on your device for a native app-like experience with offline support.
+See [PWA.md](./docs/PWA.md) for installation instructions and details.

 ## 🚀 Getting Started

 ### Prerequisites